t0pez/SpecificationExtensions/README.md

 Specification<TModel, TResult> Select<TModel, TResult>(this Specification<TModel> spec, Expression<Func<TModel, TResult>> selector)
 ```

-Which one gives you opportunity to make you already existing specs more reusable
+Which one gives you an opportunity to make Select from already existing specs

 ```cs
 var spec = new SomeEntitySpec().Select(entity => entity.Name);